 - School paraphernalia: Help your students show some school pride!
 Possible items include backpacks, cups, pens, and T-shirts.

 Engaging survey incentives can be a useful and cost-effective technique for maximizing survey response rates when applied correctly.
-When administered properly, the up-front costs are negated by the increased response rate.
+When administered properly, the upfront costs are negated by the increased response rate.
 However, many schools do not take the time to think about the implications of an incentive on their survey results.
-Schools and their research suppliers need to make sure that the incentive is aligned with both the target audience and the goals of the study, and should be wary of the potential risks of creating bias.
+Schools and their trusted research suppliers need to ensure that the incentive is aligned with both the target audience and the goals of the study, and should be wary of the potential risks of creating bias.

-Please leave a comment about your MBA program’s tactics for boosting survey response.
+Please leave a comment about your non-degree or GME program’s tactics for boosting survey response.
 We would love to hear about your experience and your tips!